Baviaans to Bay

-Baviaans to Bay – 137km over 10 days (8 days’ hiking) by combining the Baviaans Camino and the Chokka Trail.
+– 137km over 10 days (8 days’ hiking) by combining the Baviaans Camino and the Chokka Trail.

 What do I need:

 Breakfasts and dinners are cooked, and you will either receive a hearty lunch pack or will be surprised with a sit down lunch each day.
 The accommodation for the Chokka Trail is in guest houses and a resort, so pack a separate bag for the 4 days of the Chokka Trail – you will only need a day pack and hiking pole.

 You will explore the coastline between Oyster Bay and Thysbaai, an out and back trail.
 At Thysfontein, a little beach with a holiday cottage, you might find spoor of the cape clawless otter.
 The trail continues past a rock gully, where if it is low tide, you can see circular rock walls in the water – it is ancient Koi-San fish traps, more than 2 000 years old.
 This day is unguided and can be done in your own time at your own speed.

-We will traverse the dunes of the Sand River – a mobile dune field mobilised by wind and water.
+We will traverse the dunes of the Sand River – a mobile dune field mobilized by wind and water.
 It changes from week to week, and mapping, marking or even describing this route seems impossible.
 The first 3km of the dune field have some steep dunes until it opens up and we follow the contours.
-We will walk through some vegetation, our feet might get wet and it is a challenging day – but nothing beats the feeling of conquering the Sand River!
+We will walk through some wetlands, our feet might get wet and it is a challenging day – but nothing beats the feeling of conquering the Sand River!
 The trail stops at the Dune Ridge Country House.

 The hike starts through a beautiful section of coastal forest and coastal thicket until you reach the shoreline.
 Enjoy walking through this special landscape, filled with bird calls, and keep your eyes open for grey duiker, mongoose, porcupine quills, bushbuck or caracal (watch out for puffies!).
-Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, terns, and Turnstones.
+Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, Terns, and Turnstones.

 It will be possible to catch a late afternoon flight on day 10.
 The hike is fully inclusive, and you are accompanied by the owner at all times.